ll4lexll/DIS_HW_prod/README.md

 Done by Alexander Freydin.

 This is a solution to a Home work assignment in Distributed Information Systems course.
-A PDF with the instructions can be found in the repository as well as the full solution.
+A PDF with the instructions can be found in the repository as well as the full solution with expected text files.

 Have fun!